opomerenk/othello/README.txt

 the heuristic slightly better.

 We altered the heuristic slightly in part 2 of the assignment in an effort to make it more effective.
+We also fixed a seg fault that was causing our old AI problems at the end of the games.

 We thought about potentially going further and making a Monty solution to the problem, but realized that would be too computationally